happypeter/happygrep/README.md

 ### Usage

-By default, happygrep skips the `.git` directory, and it supports regular expression, it is `grep` Anyway.
+By default, happygrep skips the `.git` directory, and it supports regular expression, it is `grep` anyway.
 In addition, `happygrep` can specify one directory to ignore.
 The directory name can use regex.

 For instance, we want to search the string `hello world` in a git` repository called